Loading

 • entityTypes (optional): Array of entity types to search.
 Valid values: site, list, listItem, drive, driveItem.
 Defaults to site.

 • region (optional): Search region (NAM, EUR, APC, LAM, MEA).
-Defaults to NAM.
+Only used with app-only (client credentials) auth; omit when using delegated (authorization code) auth to avoid errors.

 • from (optional): Offset for pagination.